-Fire extinguishers are provided by the University in corridors, public areas, STEM workspaces, and other locations required by building and life safety code.
-EHS provides fire extinguishers in new and renovated laboratories during the construction phase.
-All existing STEM workspaces are equipped with extinguishers.
-Missing extinguishers should be reported to EHS.
-Extinguishers in individual STEM workspace are ordered through EHS at no cost to the faculty.
-EHS will inspect and maintain all fire extinguishers,
+Fire extinguishers are provided by the University in corridors, public areas, STEM work spaces, and other locations where required by building and life safety code.
+EOHS provides fire extinguishers in new and renovated laboratories during the construction phase.
+All existing STEM work space are equipped with exting uishers.
+Missing extinguishers should be reported to EOHS.
+Extinguishers in individual STEM work space are ordered through EOHS at no cost to the faculty.
+EOHS will inspect and maintain all fire extinguishers,